kamdemclems/openMRS/README.md

 # openMRS
-OpenMRS repository to implement EMR
+OpenMRS repository to implement EMR and UIC